Climate Activist Arshak Makichyan Stripped of Russian Citizenship - The Moscow Times

 The decision to revoke his citizenship follows a court ruling last week that Makichyan had provided false information about himself when applying for his Russian citizenship in 2004, despite being just 10 years old at the time.

-Born to Armenian parents who fled Armenia in the 1990s due to the Karabakh war, Makichyan nevertheless has no other citizenship, and said in a graphic posted to Instagram that the ruling now leaves him stateless.
+Born to Armenian parents who fled the Karabakh war in the 1990s, Makichyan nevertheless has no other citizenship himself, and said in a graphic posted to Instagram that the ruling now leaves him stateless.

-Makichyan and his wife were forced to flee the country amid crackdowns on anti-war voices across Russia in recent months.
+Makichyan and his wife were forced to flee Russia amid crackdowns on anti-war voices in recent months.

 The decision to strip a Russian citizen of their nationality marks a new low for Russia’s authorities, according to Makichyan and his lawyers, who claim the move is a deliberate attempt to silence Kremlin critics.